fygar256/general-assembler-axx/README.md

 Sorry for original notation.

-The error check is not so good.
-It is difficult to make undefined label error in the specification.
+Sorry for original notation.

-I was told that it is absurd, but it is not compatible with quantum computers and LISP machines.
+I was told absurdly, but it does not support quantum computers and LISP machines.
 　The assembly language of the quantum computer is called quantum assembly, not assembly language.
-The program of LISP machine is not assembly language.
+　LISP machine programs are not assembly language.

 Please try from homemade processors to supercomputers.
 Nyaha.

-It is not compatible with runtime variable length byte instructions because it must be equipped with an emulator.
+The LISP machine does not support variable length byte instructions at runtime because it must be equipped with an emulator.

-It is possible to assemble processors with less than 8 bits, e.g. bit-sliced processors, or processors where the machine word is not in bytes, but since the output of axx is in bytes, processing is required.
-Whether or not processing is required also depends on the specifications of the binary file format that may be implemented in the future.

-The pattern data is written differently depending on the addressing mode.

 Please evaluate and extend and fix this.

 Please evaluate and extend and fix this.
 High readability.
-It is not dependent on the order of evaluation.
-It is difficult to distinguish between character constants and undefined labels in the pattern file method.
+It does not depend on the order of evaluation.
+Easier to write control syntax.
+Easier to debug processor definition files.
 Meta language is still better.

-## Future issues

-The order of evaluation of pattern files is difficult, so we need to do something about it.

-Linker should be able to handle it.

-More error checking.

-Escape characters in expressions don't work.

-Add a macro function.

-Binary file format should be supported.
+For linux, use gpp for macro functions.

+It is possible to assemble processors with less than 8 bits, e.g. bit-sliced processors, or processors whose machine word is not in bytes, but since the output of axx is in bytes, processing is required.
+Whether processing is necessary or not also depends on the specification of the object file format that may be implemented in the future.

+### For Linux

+In linux, ELF is the de facto standard for object files, so if ELF is supported, the linker and object file problems will be solved at once, and it will be closer to practical use (though it is special).
+However, the problem is that ELF is in 8-bit units, so if ELF is used, it cannot support processors whose words are not in bytes.
+So, use option `--elf` to output ELF.
+Standard (General) Object F

+Translated with DeepL.com (free version)

 ### Thanks